DBS Checks For Recruitment Agencies

 A Standard DBS check is a more in-depth search and will uncover any warnings, cautions, reprimands and criminal convictions (both spent and unspent) against you.

 There are two types of Enhanced DBS check: Enhanced with and without the barring list.
 For a recruitment agency to request this level of check, the role must specify that you will be involved in a regulated activity.

 Who needs a DBS check in the recruitment sector?

 While a basic check can be requested for any role, to request a higher level check the position must meet specific guidelines.

 Basic DBS Checks For Recruitment Agencies

 Candidates applying to work for the recruitment agency itself, do not need a DBS check.
-However, as they will have access to private data, and their advice can directly impact a candidates career; the employer may want a Basic DBS check carried out.
+However, as they will have access to private data and their advice can directly impact a candidates career, the employer may want a Basic DBS check completed.